SebBrosso/datasciencecoursera/README.md

 # Creating the tidy dataset

-Note: this corresponds to question 1 to 4
+Note: this corresponds to question 1 to 5

 Creating the tidy dataset is done by calling the *createDataset* function.

 This function creates a single dataset from "UCI HAR Dataset" by combining test and training data.
 In addition, it uses other files from the dataset to lookup for activity and feature names and correctly label the columns.
+Finally, it calls the `computeStats` function to aggregate variables on subject and activity.

 The default arguments for this function are set to work in the environment described in the Pre-requisites.
 Although, if you want to run the script in different conditions, you can use the following arguments:
 * rootDir: A string corresponding to the root directory of the dataset.
 Default is "UCI HAR Dataset".
 * datasets: A vector containing the list of datasets to merge.
 Default is c("test", "train").

-The `createDataset` function returns the resulting dataset (data frame).
+The `createDataset` function returns the resulting tidy dataset (data frame).

 Sample usage:
 ```R